SandyWyper/mop-chop/README.md

 	* phone number
 	* photos
 	* reviews
-	* link to thier website
+	* link to their website
 	* opening hours
 ---